Page content

 There’s lots to think about before, during and after your programme.
 Read the Pre-departure Guide thoroughly for advice on to how to prepare and what to expect from your experience abroad.

-Once final candidates have been selected you will be invited to a number of mandatory pre-departure sessions to help you prepare for your programme.
+Once final candidates have been selected you will be invited to a series of mandatory pre-departure sessions to help you prepare for your programme.
 This will be an opportunity for you to meet other students who will be joining you and it is a requirement of the programme that you attend.

 As part of the pre-departure preparation, you will be asked to submit a mandatory travel preparation form and a medical disclosure form.
 Both forms are required so we can assess that you are fully prepared for the programme and can provide you with additional support if required.